2025 Gunich Village raid in Khash

-Bloody Raid on Gunich Village in Khash was a coordinated military attack on the village of Gunich in the Khash city on July 1, 2025, which resulted in the killing and wounding of 12 women, including "Khan Bibi Bamri" and "Lal Bibi Bamri".
-The attack was orchestrated by Iranian forces, including Islamic Revolutionary Guard Corps units and State security forces.
+The Gunich Village raid in Khash was a coordinated raid by Iranian Security Forces on the village of Gunich in the Khash city on 1 July 2025, which resulted in the deaths of 2 women, namely "Khan Bibi Bamri" and "Lal Bibi Bamri" along with the injury of 10 others.
+The raid was orchestrated by Iranian forces, including units and State security forces.
 According to human rights organizations and other media outlets, 2 women were killed, 10 were injured and more than 50 arrested.
-The raid on Gonich has been interpreted as part of a broader pattern of state violence against ethnic minorities in Iran.
-Analysts have drawn parallels to the 2022 "Bloody Friday" incident in Zahedan, during which Iranian security forces fatally shot dozens of Baluch protesters.
+The raid on Gonich has been interpreted as part of a broader pattern of state violence to suppress protests in the name of counterinsurgency in Iran.
+Analysts have drawn parallels to the 2022 "Bloody Friday" incident in Zahedan, during which Iranian security forces fatally shot dozens of Balochi protesters.

 The attack

-On 1 July 2025, Islamic Revolutionary Guard Corps units and state security forces coordinated a deadly attack on civilians in Gonich, a small village in Khash country, located in Iran’s Sistan and Baluchestan province.
-Launched in the early hours of 1 July, over a span of approximately 5 hours, Iranian forces entered Gunich without court order, while all the men in the village were absent.
+On 1 July 2025, Basij and state security forces coordinated a deadly attack on civilians in Gunich, a small village in Khash country, located in Iran’s Sistan and Baluchestan province.
+Launched in the early hours of 1 July, over a span of approximately 5 hours, Iranian forces entered Gunich, while all the men in the village were absent.
 They stormed the homes of the villagers and opened fire, according to human rights reports.

 In an attempt to prevent the violent attack, the women blocked the entrance of their village and burnt tires to prevent armed forces from entering.
 Social media footage documented scenes of women shouting in protest, throwing stones, and standing their ground as security forces responded with live ammunition and crowd-control weapons.
 10 women were injured, 2 women were killed and 50 were arrested.
-Within the injured women, one woman suffered a miscarriage due to injuries she suffered from the attack.
+Within the injured women, one woman suffered a miscarriage due to the injuries she suffered from the attack.

-Reports claim the targets of the raid were the Bameri family, known for their social activism against the Islamic Republic.
+Reports claim the targets of the raid were the Bameri family, known for their social activism against the Government of Iran.

 Casualties

-Death of Khan-Bibi Bameri, a 40 year old woman, who was shot during the incursion.

-Death of Lal-Bibi Bameri, a 40 year old women who was injured critically by gun fire, and later died from her wounds.
+The raid resulted in the deaths of two 40 year old women.
+They were Khan-Bibi Bameri, who was shot during the incursion and Lal-Bibi Bameri, who was injured critically by gun fire, and later died from her wounds.

-Among the ten injured, four were girls under the age of 18. victims were evacuated, some in critical condition, to Khash Hospital.
+Among the ten injured, four were girls under the age of 18.
+Victims were evacuated, some in critical condition, to Khash Hospital.
 Reports indicate that at least one pregnant woman suffered a miscarriage due to injuries sustained during the raid, underlining the indiscriminate and violent nature of the operation.